edmoura/MarvelApp/README.md

 __Generate SnaptShop__
 * bundle exec fastlane snapshot

-Feel free to download, to change, to learn, do every you like =)
+Feel free to download, to change, to learn, do as you wish =)

 *http://www.mokacoding.com/